The importance of change management in technological transformations

 When walking through the halls of an event as vibrant as Logistics & Automation, it is easy to be seduced by the industry’s ever-increasing brilliance.
 Robotic arms move at astonishing speeds, AGVs glide with pinpoint accuracy, and screens displaying real-time Digital Twins generate an almost hypnotic fascination.
 And that’s okay; technology is the engine that drives us.

-However, activating ‘Expert Mode’ means looking beyond the surface.
-It means turning off the noise to hear the signals.
+However, activating ‘Expert Mode’ means looking beyond the surface to be able to make the best choices.

 As managers, we know that the reality of our day-to-day lives is a little different.
 We know that you can have the most automated warehouse in the world and still fail to deliver on your promise to the customer if processes do not flow or if the culture of the organisation works against you.